2017–18 Jacksonville Dolphins women's basketball team

-The 2017–18 Jacksonville Dolphins women's basketball team represents Jacksonville University in the 2017–18 NCAA Division I women's basketball season.
-The Dolphins, led by fifth year head coach Yolett McPhee-McCuin, play their home games at Swisher Gymnasium and were members of the Atlantic Sun Conference.
-They finish the season 24–9, 12–2 in A-Sun play finish in second place.
-They advanced to the championship of the 2018 Atlantic Sun women's basketball tournament where they lost to Florida Gulf Coast.
-They received an automatic bid to the WNIT where they lost to UCF in the first round.
+The 2017–18 Jacksonville Dolphins women's basketball team represented Jacksonville University in the 2017–18 NCAA Division I women's basketball season.
+The Dolphins, led by fifth year head coach Yolett McPhee-McCuin, played their home games at Swisher Gymnasium and were members of the Atlantic Sun Conference.
+They finished the season 24–9, 12–2 in A-Sun play to finish in second place.
+They advanced to the championship of the 2018 Atlantic Sun women's basketball tournament, where they lost to Florida Gulf Coast.
+They received an automatic bid to the WNIT, where they lost to UCF in the first round.

 On April 5, Yolett McPhee-McCuin left Jacksonville to be a head coach at Ole Miss.
 She finished at Jacksonville with a 5-year record of 94–63.

 Media

 All home games and conference road games are shown on ESPN3 or A-Sun.TV.